SaNcHeS12557/PixLinkMobile/README.md

 This project is licensed under the **GNU Public License**.

 ---
-Made with ❤️ by the rubicpp
+Made with ❤️ by rubicpp